cuustard/Year2/211.Software_Design/Lectures/Notes/WK1.LC1.Software_Requirements.md

 ## What Software Requirements Are

-A software requirement defines what the system under development should do (but not how it does it), and constraints under which it must do it.
+A software requirement defines what the system under development should do (but not how it does it), and constraints under which it must do it. #keyTermDefinition

 > A **requirement**, according to the IEEE Standard Glossary of Software Engineering Terminology, is a _documented condition or capability_ that a user needs to solve a problem or achieve an objective, or that a software system or its components must meet to satisfy a contract, standard, specification, or other formally imposed document.